dropqube/german-parcel-tracker/README.md

+# WARNING - THIS DOES NOT WORK YET - DO NOT USE
+# WARNING - THIS DOES NOT WORK YET - DO NOT USE
+# WARNING - THIS DOES NOT WORK YET - DO NOT USE
+# WARNING - THIS DOES NOT WORK YET - DO NOT USE
+# WARNING - THIS DOES NOT WORK YET - DO NOT USE

 # DHL Tracker – Multi-Carrier Integration für Home Assistant

 Verfolge deine Pakete von DHL, Hermes und DPD direkt in Home Assistant – mit dieser modularen, erweiterbaren Integration.